dchenk/vite-ssr/README.md

 - `routes`: Array of routes, according to each framework's router (see [`vue-router`](https://next.router.vuejs.org/api/#routerecordraw) or [`react-router-config`](https://www.npmjs.com/package/react-router-config#route-configuration-shape)).
 - `base`: Function that returns a string with the router base.
 Can be useful for i18n routes or when the app is not deployed at the domain root.
-- `routerOptions`: Additional router options like scrollBehavior in [`vue-router`](https://next.router.vuejs.org/guide/advanced/scroll-behavior.html).
 - `transformState`: Modify the state to be serialized or deserialized.
 See [State serialization](#state-serialization) for more information.
 - `pageProps.passToPage`: Whether each route's `initialState` should be automatically passed to the page components as props.
-- `styleCollector`: Only in React.
-Mechanism to extract CSS in JS.
-See [integrations#React-CSS-inJS](#React-CSS-in-JS).
 - `debug.mount`: Pass `false` to prevent mounting the app in the client.
 You will need to do this manually on your own but it's useful to see differences between SSR and hydration.

 </p>